charlieroberts/interface.js/server/README.markdown

 });
 ```

-The server directory comes with a couple of simple test files to experiment with MIDI and OSC, MIDI_test.htm and OSC_test.htm.
+The server directory comes with a couple of simple test files to experiment with MIDI, OSC and WebSocket messages: MIDI_test.htm, OSC_test.htm, and SocketTest.htm.
+The OSC and WebSocket examples also show how to receive messages.
 If your computer is named bar, you should be able to enter the following URL with the server running:

 http://bar.local:8080

-... and see a list of files to run including the two mentioned above.
+... and see a list of files to run including the three mentioned above.

 ## Command Line Options